NOTICE: Due to an issue with our grant application software, we are extending the deadline to

 Application

-A: The $100,000 requirement for business plans refers to the amount of grant funds requested from MDA.
+A: The $100,000 requirement for business plans refers to the amount of grant funds requested from the MDA.

 Q. We are looking at two different vendors for an equipment purchase.
 Are we required to choose a vendor prior to the submission of the grant application?

 A. You don’t need to choose vendors prior to submitting your application.
 However, you might want to choose the vendor for items costing more than $10,000 before we draft the grant contract.
-If we write the vendor into the contract, you won’t need to collect and submit bids for your purchases from that vendor.
+If we write the vendor into the contract, you won’t need to collect and provide bids for your purchases from that vendor.

 Q. I applied for a previous AGRI Value-Added Grant.
 Will my old application automatically be considered for this year?